blissman/gulpBuild/readme.md

 You can test your code against Karma/Jasmine tests.
 This is inlcuded in the ```default, pretty``` and ```es6``` tasks.

-You can also perform test-driven-development (tdd) with the ```$ gulp tdd``` task.
+You can also perform test-driven-development (tdd) with the ```$ jest --watch``` task.
 Unlike the singlerun tests which test against the built files, this will tdd against your source files.